Piotr Paleczny

-Piotr Paleczny (born 10 May 1946 in Rybnik, Poland) is a Polish classical pianist, winner of the 3rd prize of the VIII International Chopin Piano Competition in 1970.
+Piotr Paleczny (born 10 May 1946 in Rybnik, Poland) is a Polish classical pianist.
+He won the 3rd prize of the VIII International Chopin Piano Competition in 1970.

 In 1990 he served on the jury of the Paloma O'Shea Santander International Piano Competition; in 2010 on The Sendai International Music Competition in Japan; and in 2011 on the jury of the Prix AmadèO de Piano 2011.

 He teaches piano at the Fryderyk Chopin University of Music in Warsaw, and has been a professor at the university since 1998.